theboxer/markdown-editor/core/components/markdowneditor/docs/systemsettings.md

 ### Max size
 **Key:** `markdowneditor.upload.max_size`

-Max allowed size in bits of a file or image.
-If no value is set, value from system setting `upload_maxsize` will be used.
+The maximum allowed size in bits for files or images uploaded through _Markdown Editor_.
+If no value is set, the value of the system setting `upload_maxsize` will be used.
-If `0` is set, files with any size can be uploaded (beware about PHP upload limits).
+If `0` is set, files with any size can be uploaded (beware of PHP upload limits).

 ### Image types
 **Key:** `markdowneditor.upload.image_types`